 From the lookout point turn left along the road to the tea shop and National Trust Centre.

 Click here for details and the room rates.
+A new hotel has been added now in 2020.

 After this delightful morning walk we enjoyed a fine lunch in Denbies restaurant before another walk in the afternoon on the western side of the valley through the vineyards and woods to Ranmore and back.
 Click here http://sussexrambler.blogspot.co.uk/2015/04/denbies-to-ranmore-three-miles-circular.html to see the afternoon walk.